BDC Hamburger Icon

 What is Facebook marketing?

-Facebook marketing includes several effective social media marketing vehicles and methods that help businesses use the platform to reach potential customers.
-Creating a Facebook Business Page is the first element of Facebook marketing, followed by paid advertising and its accompanying tools.
+Facebook marketing includes several effective social media marketing tools and methods that help businesses use the platform to reach potential customers.

-Here are some tips for your Facebook Business Page:
+Here are some tips for your Facebook business page:

 TipBottom line